oemof/oemof-solph/doc/oemof_solph.rst

 with the capacity of the storage.
 Three parameters are responsible for connecting the flows and the capacity of the storage:

     *	' `invest_relation_input_capacity` ' fixes the input flow investment to the capacity investment.
-A ratio of ‘1’ means that the storage can be emptied within one time-period.
+A ratio of ‘1’ means that the storage can be filled within one time-period.
     *	' `invest_relation_output_capacity` ' fixes the output flow investment to the capacity investment.
 A ratio of ‘1’ means that the storage can be emptied within one period.
     *	' `invest_relation_input_output` ' fixes the input flow investment to the output flow investment.
 For values <1, the input will be smaller and for values >1 the input flow will be larger.

-You should not set all 3 parameters at the same time, since it will lead to overditermination.
+You should not set all 3 parameters at the same time, since it will lead to overdetermination.

-The following example pictures a PHES.
+The following example pictures a Pumped Hydroelectric Energy Storage (PHES).
 Both flows and the storage itself (representing: pump, turbine, basin) are free in their investment.
 You can set the parameters to `None` or delete them as `None` is the default value.

 .. code-block:: python